cdist-community/cdist-museum/README.md

-# cdist-museum
+# skonfig museum

-The cdist museum (this repository) contains types that either
+The museum (this repository) contains types that either
-* used to be included with cdist, but are not in use anymore, or
+* used to be included with cdist/skonfig, but are not in use anymore, or
-* were submitted to be a part of cdist core, but for some reason did not make it into core.
+* were submitted to be a part of cdist core/skonfig base, but for some reason did not make it there.

 The reasoning is documented in a README file for each type.